cepdnaclk/e18-co502-RV32IM-pipeline-implementation-group7/cpu/modules/regFile_module/README.md

 ### Testbench

-The eg_file_tb.v file contains a testbench for the reg_file module.
+The reg_file_tb.v file contains a testbench for the reg_file module.
 It includes test cases for various instructions.
 You can modify or add test cases as needed.